 Escovitch Vegetable Relish

-1 Habanero pepper (or any hot chili pepper you like, seeds removed), chopped.
-Please remember to wear gloves or use the produce bag to hold the peppers while chopping and then scraping them into the saucepan
+1 Habanero pepper (or any hot chili pepper you like, seeds removed), finely chopped.
+(Please remember to wear gloves or use the produce bag to hold the peppers while chopping and then scraping into a saucepan.)

 1 carrot, julienned